 This post adresses the meaning of obelisks.
-Not a phallic symbol but the pillar of heaven.
+Not as a phallic symbol but as the pillar of heaven.

 Cleopatras needle in New York central park is held up by crabs at the base instead of turtles like the Boboli obelisk in florence.

 But then i linked it all together.
 It was astronomy.
-Crab, snapping turtle and khepri is all cancer constellation
+Crab, Snapping turtle and Khepri is all the cancer constellation

 The obelisk is related to the world pillar of heaven.
 In pairs as they were extremities of ecliptic.
 Crab, snapping turtle and scarab (at base of london obelisk) are all the same old summer solstice constellation.
 Now crab is in winter. (makes sense to put at bottom of obelisk as tip would be mid summer now) Yet in old days khepri was mid summer.
 The dung beetle rolling the sun across the sky.